LRSORRENTI/run-roadie/README.md

-# Running Buddy Finder
+# Running Buddy Finder: Run Roadie

 ## Introduction

-Running Buddy Finder is a web application designed to help runners find compatible running partners in their local area.
+Run Roadie is a web application designed to help runners find compatible running partners in their local area.
 Whether you're training for a marathon, looking for some motivation, or just want to make new friends, our app connects you with like-minded individuals who share your passion for running.

 ## Features